Ryo-N7/Ryo-N7.github.io/_posts/2019-02-15-visualize-brooklyn-nine-nine.md

 I used `geom_tile()` to create a heat map of episode ratings with the season number as the rows and the episode number for that season as the columns.
-I used the `dichromat` package for the color scheme “LightBluetoDarkBlue.10”, it meshes pretty well with the *Brooklyn 99* color theme!
+I also used the `dichromat` package for the color scheme “LightBluetoDarkBlue.10”, it meshes pretty well with the *Brooklyn Nine-Nine* color theme!

 ``` r